michaelg-cgu/DASMENT/README.md

 I want a GUI – 2.5 weeks

-I want to provide a link my doctor could click on and see my 23&me, risk factors, and journal of restaurants – 3 weeks
+I want to provide a link my doctor could click on and see my Health, risk factors, and journal of restaurants – 3 weeks

 want to upload photos of myself for an avatar (profile photo) - 1 week Upload

-I want to upload 23&me data in a particular format – 1 week
+I want to upload Health data in a particular format – 1 week

 I want to upload photos of food – 1 week